 At the heart of the BOC are the Examination Committees and Qualification Work Groups that function to develop and review certification exams and qualifications, ensure the validity of exams through practice analyses, and set standards for passing exams and qualifications.
 Examination Committees and Qualification Work Groups are composed of technicians, technologists, laboratory scientists, supervisors, educators, and physicians from across the country.
 These dedicated volunteers are appointed based on their clinical competence and their desire to improve the profession through certification of laboratory professionals.

-The BOC also has a number of standing committees to address issues such as the need for new certification examinations, certification maintenance, certification related research, applicant appeal of BOC decisions, finances, and ethical issues that arise from the misuse of credentials.
+The BOC also has a number of standing committees to address issues such as the need for new certification examinations, credential maintenance, certification related research, applicant appeal of BOC decisions, finances, and ethical issues that arise from the misuse of credentials.

 The mission of the BOC could not be accomplished without the hard work of the ASCP-BOC staff.
 They provide support and guidance to the BOG, the Examination Committees and Qualification Work Groups.
-BOC staff review and approve applications for certifications and certification maintenance, verify the credentials of current certificants and much more.
-BOC staff also work with International Advisory Boards to extend initial and continuing certification programs and as of June 2014, have certificants in 68 countries.
+BOC staff review and approve applications for certifications and credential maintenance, verify the credentials of current certificants and much more.
+BOC staff also work with International Advisory Boards to extend initial and continuing certification programs and, as of June 2014, have certificants in 68 countries.

 Certification and Qualification